mathigon/textbooks/content/functions/content.md

 There are several things going on here.
 Move the video back and forth to see how the graph lines up with the motion.

-First, we need to understand is what the axes represent.
+First we need to understand what the axes represent.
 The x-axis in this graph is the horizontal distance Ri travels throughout his vault.
 It is measured in centimeters.
 The y-axis is the vertical distance in centimeters Ri travels.
 This gives us information about Ri’s position much like chess pieces on a board.

 The graph does not include any information about time.
 For example, we cannot tell _when_ Ri landed on the pit.
 Some of the graphs of later events will include time along the horizontal axis.